dermesser/geohub/README.md

    seconds, it will work best.
 Latency between a point reaching your server and the live map being updated will generally be way less than half a second.

+See also the `examples/` directory for more ways to use GeoHub.
+For example, stream metadata from German long distance trains to GeoHub.

+The `assets/` directory contains web applications directly built on top of GeoHub with nothing more than Ajax and some third-party libraries.